 Now imagine what would happen if your employees had that kind of fervor for the company too.

-This is why the best companies look for compelling “why” in those that they seek to bring on to their sales team.
+This is why the very best companies look for a compelling “why” in those that they seek to bring on to their sales team.
 As it’s been said, “the first sale has to happen in the heart of the salesperson” – otherwise it’s hard to get your customers excited about your products/services too.

-Here are questions you should be able to answer (that you’ll likely be asked in interviews as well):
+These are questions you should be able to answer (that you’ll likely be asked in interviews as well):

 - Why sales?
 What keeps me here?

 - When I’ve been the happiest in my job, how would I describe what that looked like and why it was the case?